BlasBenito/myWebsite/content/post/15_code_optimization_4/index.markdown

 Consider these factors:

 - **Execution time**: Is it genuinely slow enough to matter?
-Remember the [XKCD efficiency comic](https://xkcd.com/1445/)—don't spend hours optimizing code that saves seconds.
+Remember the [XKCD efficiency comic](https://xkcd.com/1445/).
+Don't spend hours optimizing code that saves seconds!

 - **Frequency**: Does this code run once, or thousands of times?
 A function that runs once per day doesn't need the same optimization effort as one that runs thousands of times per hour.